taneesha-sharma/DataStructure_Visualization/README.md

 4. **Range Slider:** This component includes some range sliders through which array size and animation speed can be changed in real time.
 ![Range Slider](https://i.imgur.com/XhLEuFy.gif)

-# How does animations work?
-While the array is being sorted, we push some indexes of the array and boolean values into animations array.
-These indexes are the indexes of the comparing element and final positioned element; and the boolean values are doSwap and isFinal which tells if the elment is being compared or is it in its final position.
-Now, this animations array is passed to another function which basically changes the color and size of the bar of the indexes in animations array.
-These changes are being done through a setTimeout() function to let the change be delayed and visible.

-PLAY AROUND WITH IT AND HAVE FUN! :)